The famous cosmopolitan cocktail, commonly referred to simply as a "Cosmo", is a lively drink combining the flavors of citrus, cranberry, and vodka.

 Cosmopolitan Cocktail Ingredients

-The base of the cosmopolitan cocktail is fresh cranberry juice.
+The base of the cosmopolitan cocktail is fresh cranberry juice, similar to my cranberry orange juice cocktail.
 This is shaken with fresh lime juice, citron vodka, and triple sec.
 I prefer to use fresh lime juice in my drink, however, the lady who gave me this recipe uses Roses Sweetened Lime Juice (affiliate link).
 Both make great drinks.
 Use Roses if you want a little more body and sweetness to the drink.
 Use lime juice for a fresher flavor.

 What is Cointreau?